dagda1/blog/source/_posts/2013-04-07-handlebars-helper.markdown

 You can also use this technique to apply a layer of indirection to existing handlebars which can be useful to intercept the call to one of the other helpers.

-If you have anything to say about this then leave a comment below.
+If you have anything to say about this then please leave a comment below.